- Meet President Dorsey

 ABOUT DR. HUGHES

 Carl S. Hughes is a historical and constructive theologian.
-His work focuses especially on the legacies and challenges of the Lutheran theological tradition.
-His interests include the intersections of theology, race, and gender; theological responses to religious pluralism; mystical and apophatic theologies; the relationship between theology and art; and the diverse histories and possibilities of biblical interpretation.
+His interests include the legacies and challenges of the Lutheran theological tradition; the intersections of theology, race, and gender; theological responses to religious pluralism; mystical and apophatic theologies; and the possibilities of biblical interpretation.
 He also has a background in philosophy of religion.
 He is the author of Kierkegaard and the Staging of Desire: Rhetoric and Performance in a Theology of Eros (Fordham University Press, 2014) and a variety of articles and book chapters.

-Dr. Hughes teaches the following courses at TLU: Introduction to Theology; Ancient and Medieval Christian History; Reformation and Modern Christian History; Martin Luther and the History of Lutheranism; Religion in the United States; Critics and Defenders of Faith in the Modern Age; Theology, Literature, and the Arts; and Theologies of the Civil Rights Movement.
+Dr. Hughes teaches the following courses at TLU: Introduction to Theology; Ancient and Medieval Christian History; Reformation and Modern Christian History; Life and Writings of Martin Luther; Religion in the United States; Critics and Defenders of Faith in the Modern Age; Theology, Literature, and the Arts; and Theologies of the Civil Rights Movement.

 Kierkegaard and the Staging of Desire: Rhetoric and Performance in a Theology of Eros (Fordham University Press, 2014)